 - Microscopic examination – Of joint fluid.

-- MRI – to detect ligament rupture and other conditions
+- MRI – to detect ligament rupture and extent of injury to the joint.

 - Urine test – Mainly for blood, sugar and protein etc.